-I secured a research professorship in the Faculty of Pharmacy in the Universidad Complutense de Madrid in 2000, and lived in Spain from 2001 to 2007 when I moved to Ashtead; my tenure of the Madrid position is due to end in June 2016.
+I secured a research professorship in the Faculty of Pharmacy in the Universidad Complutense de Madrid in 2000, and lived in Spain from 2001 to 2007, after which I moved to Ashtead.
+My tenure of the Madrid position ended in June 2016.
 I have also served as a part-time Professor of Ecology in the University of Gloucestershire, and held Visiting Professorships at six universities, of which ones in Birkbeck University of London and the University of Southampton are current.

 I have broad interests in the environment, including the bioindication of air pollution, and served on the Council of English Nature (now Natural England) from 1996-99.
 While living in north-west London from 1969-1997, I served as Chair of a group which prepared a long-term management plan for the Ruislip Woods (now a National Nature Reserve) for the London Borough of Hillingdon in 1982 which is still being followed.
 I was also involved in preparing major sections of UNEP's Global Biodiversity Assessment of 1995.